themathiou/apex/README.md

 Click on any driver opens a view with Driver's details.
 Sorting and filtering is also available for the list.

+### What is Apex?
-Apex: F1 term describing the middle point of the inside line around a corner at which drivers aim their cars.
+F1 term describing the middle point of the inside line around a corner at which drivers aim their cars.

+### Notes
+Nothing to mention yet...

-# Angular related
+# Angular
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server